 In other words, if you open a Citi Prestige Card now you wouldn’t be eligible for the Citi Premier.
 So that means the opportunity cost of getting the Citi Prestige is at least 60,000 ThankYou points.

 The further thing to consider is the difference in annual fees.
-One card has a $450 annual fee, while the other has a $95 annual fee waived the first year.
-Even when factoring in the $250 airline credit, that’s a difference of $200 in the first year.
+One card has a $450 annual fee, while the other has a $95 annual fee.
+Even when factoring in the $250 airline credit, that’s a difference of $105 in the first year.

 What happens to existing cardmembers?